 Students should make every effort to devise and adhere to a schedule which enables them to submit their dissertations not later than the summer in which their funding comes to an end.
 The writing schedule and the timeline approaching potential dissertation committee members may vary from student to student and should be agreed upon with the student’s adviser.

 A student whose dissertation is approaching completion should begin to plan for the Ph.D. examination.
-The whole process takes around three months, sometimes more, and only in rare cases less than eleven weeks.
+The whole process takes around three months, sometimes more.
 The process is likely to be prolonged if all or part of it takes place during the months of June, July, and August, if readers or examiners of the provisional text of the dissertation require extensive revision, or if one or more of the readers and examiners are not in residence in Princeton.

 At the planning stage a student needs to become thoroughly familiar with the various sets of requirements that will have to be met.
 These are: